TheSLinux/media/README.md

 * `bin/favicon-ico-creator.sh`: A Bash script that generates a multiple resolution file `favicon.ico` to show on browsers' address bar.

+* `s-infrastructure.vue`: VUE source file that describes our systems.
+  The output file can be found on Twitter or Facebook fan page.

 ## Color palette

 We use a common color palette (scheme) for all media files.
 Our first